vishalprabhu2018/bubbleGame/README.md

 <h1>This Project is based on the event bubbling concept of the javascript.
 In this games the user have to click in the number button which has the same number in hit.
 This is a responsive website</h1>
 <h1>So here the timer is set.If timer ends the game ends.
-If the hit number and your clicked the number is same then you get +10 points</h1>
+If the hit number and your clicked  number is same then you get +10 points</h1>

 TechStack : HTML, CSS , JS